LauraAmabili/DigitalForensics/MLforFraudDetection.md

 main problem of distance: not efficient, you have to visit the entire dataset

-NUMBER OF CLUSTERS
+NUMBER OF CLUSTERS-> decide on the optimal number of clusters
--dendogram: keep track of all the possible merge, and put in a diagram the distances -screen plot:
+-dendogram: keep track of all the possible merge, and put in a diagram the distances -screen plot: plot of the distance at which clusters are merged, the elbow point that indicates the optimal clustering

-if have comunque to decide if it is correct or not using a different technique would result in a different result , why?
+you have comunque to decide if it is correct or not using a different technique would result in a different result , why?
 _____ non ho capito so solo che succede se tipo uso complete invece di average

-hierarchical -> advantage: number of cluster does not need tobe specified, allows to cluster data without knowing a priori the number of cluster to select
+Advantage: number of cluster does not need to be specified, allows to cluster data without knowing a priori the number of cluster to select
 Disadvantage: they do not scale at all, the higher the amount of data, the higher the computation the interpretation of the cluster is often subjective -> you have to have an expert that evaluates your result

 ## Clustering Non Hierarchical

-basic techniques that can be used, the nmber of features are not so used and i want something that can be interpret by an analyst
+basic techniques that can be used, the number of features are not so used and i want something that can be interpret by an analyst
-K-MEANS:
+#### K-MEANS:

+1. Select k observations as initial cluster centroids(seeds)
-aopply each observations to the closest centroid step 2: recompute centroids reassign observation
+2. Assign each observation to the cluster that has the closest centroid(eg Euclidean distance)-> apply each observations to the closest centroid
+3. When all observations have been assigned, recalculate the positions of the k centroids(mean)-> recompute centroids
+4. Repeat until the cluster centroids no longer change or a fixed number of iterations is reached

 continue until k into distributoion or after a limit number of iterations